Prevenient grace: Definition

 When grace is considered with regard to its effects, prevenient grace is differentiated from subsequent grace.
-The nature of subsequent grace differs depending on the view on the deterministic or non-deterministic nature of the providence of God : For example, John Wesley, named 2 forms of subsequent grace : "justifying grace" (also called saving grace) and "sanctifying grace".
+The nature of subsequent grace differs depending on the view on the deterministic or non-deterministic nature of the providence of God: John Wesley named two forms of subsequent grace : "justifying grace" (also called saving grace) and "sanctifying grace".
 Both of those subsequent forms of grace are resistible.
 On the contrary Calvinists have considered the justifying grace as an irresistible grace.